 Apart from pasta being quick, it is also a good way of using up the rubbery vegetables shoved to the back of the refrigerator drawer.
 I remembered that I had a couple of courgettes (or zucchini, if you will) that were well past their ‘freshly picked’ status and a small block of vegan feta cheese that was really reaching its limit in the fridge!

-Aside from these two choice ingredients, some vegan Parmesan, a half empty bag of penne, a mushy onion and a handful of frozen peas also woefully resided in my kitchen.
+Aside from these two choice ingredients, some vegan parmesan, a half empty bag of penne, a mushy onion and a handful of frozen peas also woefully resided in my kitchen.
 An evil plan started to form in my brain.
-How about pasta with feta cheese, courgette and frozen peas?
-All of the necessary food types in one pan!
+How about vegan pasta with courgette and peas?

 And any fears I had of this being a little bland were quickly pushed to one side once I tried it.
 The feta cheese had added its familiar tang to the dish, the courgette chimed in with a yummy green bite, the peas threw in some pop-on-your-tongue sweetness for good luck and some sautéed onions and garlic tied the whole thing together with a big Allium bow.